-The Museum of Science and Industry is one of the largest Science Museums in the world and a great place for kids.
+The Chicago Museum of Science and Industry is one of the largest Science Museums in the world and a great place for kids.
 If you are visiting Chicago and looking for a family friendly museum, you will want to make sure to check out this museum.
 It has over 400,00 square feet of exhibits designed to peak your curiosity and teach you about science.
 With so many exhibits, you will find things to entertain all ages of kids and adults.
 To help you explore and enjoy this huge museum, I have come up with family friendly tips for the Museum of Science and Industry to ensure you have the best visit.
-Follow along with me to check out these museum tips and tricks.
+Follow along with me to learn what to see, where to park, where to eat, find free days at the museum and more helpful tips.

-Top Tips for Museum of Science and Industry
+Top Tips for Chicago Museum of Science and Industry

 A bonus to the Museum of Science and Industry is that it has its own underground parking garage.
 This makes it a convenient museum to drive to especially in the cold winter months.
 The best place to park in the garage is on the east side of the garage on the lower level.
 I would suggest Green Level C. With this parking location, you can walk right into the museum without taking an elevator with the kids.